MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/threat-and-vuln-mgt-scenarios.md

 1. Enable your Microsoft Intune connections.
 Navigate to **Settings** > **General** > **Advanced features**.
 Scroll down and look for **Microsoft Intune connection**.
 By default, the toggle is turned off.
 Turn your **Microsoft Intune** connection toggle on.

-2. Click on a security recommendation you would like to request remediation for.
-For example, a third-party tool that you can easily update, or a registry value that can be easily modified using RegEdit.
->[!NOTE]
->-	Security update which refers to recommendations that require a package installation
->- 	Configuration change which refers to recommendations that require a registry or GPO modification

-3. Connect to the machine and apply the selected recommendation.
->[!NOTE]
-> Always prioritize recommendations that are associated with ongoing threats.
-These recommendations are marked with the [insert bug icon here] icon.
+2. From the navigation menu, select the **Threat & Vulnerability Management** icon, then select **Security recommendations**.
+This opens up the **Security recommendations** page.

+3. In the **Security recommendation** page, select what you need to remediate and then click **Remediation options** from the flyout page.

+4. Select **Open a ticket in Intune**, a due date, and add optional notes for the IT Administrator.
+Then, click **Submit request**.

-4. Notify your IT Administrator about the new request and have them log into Intune to approve or reject the request and start a package deployment
+5. Notify your IT Administrator about the new request and have them log into Intune to approve or reject the request and start a package deployment

-5. View the status of the remediation request.
+6. View the status of the remediation request.
 Navigate to the **Remediation** page to view the activity progress.

 ## File for and manage exception